-Alert: BOI reporting is out?
+Alert: Update on BOI reporting

 The federal government recognizes that “illicit actors frequently use corporate structures such as shell and front companies to obfuscate their identities and launder their ill-gotten gains through the U.S. financial system.”
 To enable the government to catch and penalize these bad actors—drug dealers, money launderers, foreign operatives, and others—the Corporate Transparency Act (CTA) of 2021 imposes a reporting rule for the owners of many small businesses.
 Starting in 2024, the government will require registration of many entities so it can maintain a national registry of beneficial owners.
 Here’s what you need to know.